jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Improvement: Continuous queries are now returning a joined tuple result (closes #122)
 - Improvement: Tuple insert with bounding box hyperrectangle transformation
 - Improvement: Added several delay modes to the retryer
+- Improvement: All exceptions are stored in the retryer
 - Bugfix: Rewrote tuple manager allocator retry code (closes #125)

 ### Version 0.8.5 - 21.12.2018